Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

-where $W_t$ is standard Brownian motion on $\R^d$.
-These dynamics admit $\nu$ as the stationary or invariant distribution, and hence are a suitable process to study~\cite{BGL14}.
-The Langevin dynamics being a continuous-time Markov process need to be discretized in time in order to implement.
-We will focus on two discretizations of the Langevin dynamics -- the Unadjusted Langevin Algorithm (ULA)~\cite{roberts1996exponential, roberts1998optimal, dalalyan2017further, cheng2018convergence, VW19, chewietal2022lmcpoincare}, and the proximal sampler~\cite{lee2021structured, chen2022improved, kook2024inandout, kook2024r}.
+where $W_t$ is the standard Brownian motion on $\R^d$.
+The Langevin dynamics admits $\nu$ as the stationary or invariant distribution, and hence is a natural process to study for sampling~\cite{BGL14}.
+It also has the natural optimization interpretation as the gradient flow to minimize KL divergence in the space of probability distributions over $\R^d$ with the Wasserstein $W_2$ metric, see~\cite{JKO98,wibisono2018sampling}.

+The Langevin dynamics is a continuous-time Markov process, and it needs to be discretized in time in order to implement in practice.
+We will focus on two discretizations of the Langevin dynamics -- the Unadjusted Langevin Algorithm (ULA), which has been well-studied in~\cite{roberts1996exponential, roberts1998optimal, dalalyan2017further, cheng2018convergence, VW19, chewietal2022lmcpoincare}, and the Proximal Sampler, which has been studied in~\cite{lee2021structured, chen2022improved,yuan2023class, kook2024inandout, kook2024r}.

 The convergence of $\Phi$-divergence along Langevin dynamics is easy to establish (Corollary~\ref{cor:PhiConvergenceAlongLangevin}) and the properties of $\Phi$-divergence along continuous-time dynamics are well-studied~\cite{chafai2004entropies, dolbeault2018varphi, achleitner2015large}.
 We study the convergence of $\Phi$-divergence for discrete-time samplers in Theorems~\ref{thm:ULA_PhiMixing} and~\ref{thm:ProximalMain}.